-Animal carer refers to any person involved in the care of animals that are used for scientific purposes, including during their acquisition, transport, breeding, housing and husbandry.
+Animal carer: any person involved in the care of animals that are used for scientific purposes, including during their acquisition, transport, breeding, housing and husbandry.

-Standard Operating Procedure (SOP) means detailed description of a standardised procedure or process.
+Standard Operating Procedure (SOP): a detailed description of a standardised procedure or process.

-The Act means the Queensland Government Animal Care and Protection Act (2001).
+The Act: the Animal Care and Protection Act (2001) Qld.

-The Code means the National Health and Medical Research Council Australian code for the care and use of animals for scientific purposes (2013).
+The Code: the National Health and Medical Research Council Australian code for the care and use of animals for scientific purposes.